Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

   - Description:
     - Review all API documentation for technical accuracy
     - Verify code examples work as documented
   - Notes: Completed comprehensive technical reviews of all API documentation.
 Fixed numerous issues including: inconsistent error handling patterns, security vulnerabilities in HTML sanitization examples, improved object access safety with optional chaining, standardized return object patterns, improved documentation for timeout configuration and retry logic, clarified implementation details for branch policies, enhanced code examples with proper error handling, and added missing information about authentication token requirements.
 All code examples have been verified for correctness and now follow consistent best practices.

+- [x] **Cross-Reference Implementation** (@Taylor, @Casey, Completed: Apr 26)
+  - Description:
+    - Establish links between related API methods
+    - Create navigation structure between documents
+  - Dependencies: Work Item, Git, and Build API documentation
+  - Notes: Implemented comprehensive cross-references between related API methods and created a consistent navigation structure across all documentation.
+Created an API Cross-Reference Table that shows the relationships between different API clients and their methods.
+Updated all API documentation to include "See Also" sections with links to related documentation.
+Added integration sections to each API client documentation to explain how they work with other APIs.
+Created breadcrumb navigation at the top of each document for easier navigation.
+This implementation helps users discover related content and navigate the documentation more effectively.